cody-joe-gilbert/fuzzypanda/README.md

 ### Usage

-This version of FuzzyPanda currently supports the `fuzzypanda.get_fuzzy_columns` function.
+This version of FuzzyPanda currently supports the `fuzzypanda.matching.get_fuzzy_columns` function.
 More functions are expected in future releases.

 #### Create Fuzzy Matched Columns

 Main fuzzy joining API for the fuzzy joining of the given `left_dataframe` and `right_dataframe`.
 Given a string or list of strings to the cols argument, this function will add fuzzy columns to the `left_dataframe` that best match the columns of the `right_dataframe`.
 This operation can then be followed up with a Pandas `merge` or `join` to perform the actual joining operation.

-* `fuzzypanda.get_fuzzy_columns` Arguments:
+* `fuzzypanda.matching.get_fuzzy_columns` Arguments:
 	* `left_dataframe` (pandas.DataFrame): left Pandas dataframe to which columns will be added
 	* `right_dataframe` (pandas.DataFrame): right Pandas dataframe from which fuzzy values in the `left_dataframe` will be compared and suggested
 	* `left_cols` (List(str)): A list of strings of column names present in `left_dataframe` that will be compared to the corresponding columns in `right_dataframe`.